 Dáil Éireann - Volume 511 - 30 November, 1999

-320. Mr. Howlin asked the Minister for the Environment and Local Government the position of the voluntary register of driving instructors; the number of instructors registered to date; the supports available from his Department for this project; his views on whether legislation is required; and if he will make a statement on the matter.
-[25149/99]
+310. Ms Clune asked the Minister for the Environment and Local Government if he will provide details of the implications of the national spatial plan; and if he will make a statement on the matter.
+[24878/99]

 Dáil Éireann 511 Written Answers.
-Driving Instructor Register.
+National Spatial Strategy.